 Many young people wait a long time to receive the help they need for their mental health.
 But the evidence shows that if they, and their parents or carers, are provided with suitable knowledge, skills, and tools, then these young people can do a lot themselves to build mentally healthy lives, reducing the risk of mental ill-health.

 So, in co-operation with clinicians and researchers at the South London & Maudsley NHS Foundation Trust and the School of Psychology at the University of Sussex, we are developing Headway®.
-This is a digital tool that will facilitate family-based self-help, enabling young people to build mentally healthy lives.
+This is a digital tool that will facilitate family-based self-help, appropriately integrated with clinical support in Primary Care.

 Headway® will provide: